 The Russia-linked exchange Grinex halted all trading on April 17, 2026, after hackers drained $14 million from its hot wallets, leaving thousands of users unable to withdraw funds and triggering an immediate review by regional regulators.
 For most traders outside Eastern Europe, Grinex was barely a footnote.
 But the incident forces a question that applies universally: when an exchange goes dark overnight, what protections do you have?
-Gate.io has surfaced repeatedly in community discussions as a potential alternative, partly because of its breadth (3,800+ listed tokens) and partly because it has operated continuously since 2013 without a major platform-level breach.
-This review does not claim Gate.io is immune to custodial risk.
-Every centralized exchange is.
-It lays out Gate.io’s published security architecture, names the places it outperforms the market, and flags the gaps serious traders need to understand before parking significant capital there.
+Gate.io has surfaced in community discussions as a potential alternative — partly because of its breadth (3,800+ listed tokens) and partly because it has operated continuously since 2013 without a major platform-level breach.
+This review lays out Gate.io’s published security architecture, names where it outperforms smaller peers, and flags the gaps serious traders need to understand before depositing significant capital.

 What happened to Grinex — and what it tells us about hot wallet exposure

 Grinex, which operates primarily in the Russian-speaking market and is widely considered a successor to the sanctioned Garantex exchange, suspended all deposits, withdrawals, and trading on April 17, 2026.
-CoinTelegraph reported that attackers exploited the exchange’s hot wallet infrastructure to drain approximately $14 million in crypto assets.
-Regional regulators in Russia opened an immediate inquiry.
+Attackers exploited the exchange’s hot wallet infrastructure to drain approximately $14 million.
+Regional regulators opened an immediate inquiry.

 The mechanics matter.
-Hot wallets are internet connected accounts that exchanges keep funded to process real time withdrawals.
-Every exchange maintains some hot wallet balance; you cannot run an exchange entirely from cold storage.
+Hot wallets are internet-connected accounts that exchanges keep funded to process real-time withdrawals.
+Every exchange maintains some hot wallet balance — you cannot run an exchange entirely from cold storage.
 The question is how much.
-For smaller, resource constrained exchanges, operational pressure often pushes that balance higher than security best practices recommend.
+For smaller, resource-constrained exchanges, operational pressure frequently pushes that balance higher than security best practices recommend.
 When attackers find the right vector, a high hot wallet ratio turns a breach into a total loss.

 - Smaller exchanges frequently lack the incident response infrastructure to freeze funds quickly enough to limit losses.